-Specifies the syslog facility name.
-The syslog facility name represents a specific numeric facility code.
+Specifies the syslog facility name, which represents a specific numeric facility code.
 The code should be entered in accordance with the syslog RFC.
 However, the software does not validate if the facility code configured is appropriate for the event type being sent to the syslog target host.